How to calculate your electricity bill

 • The price you pay per kilowatt-hour (kWh) of electricity

 Your kWh rate is printed right on your electric bill, and you can estimate your average daily use.
-To determine the wattage of an appliance, look for a label or metal plate, which is usually in an inconspicuous place like the back or bottom of the appliance or device.
+To determine the wattage of an appliance, look for a label or metal plate, which is usually in an hidden place like the back or bottom of the appliance or device.

 If the wattage is listed, it will have a “W” at the end.
 If you can’t find a label, check the appliance’s original documentation or try searching online for its technical specs.